xibodevelopment/backupwordpress/readme.txt

 **My backups seem to be failing?**

 If your backups are failing, it's commonly caused by a lack of available resources on your server.
 To establish this is the case, exclude the complete (or parts of the) uploads folder and run a backup.
 If that succeeds, you know it's probably a server issue.
 If it does not succeed, report the results to our support team for further help.
-You can contact support by enabling support from your Admin Dashboard (recommended), or emailing backupwordpress@hmn.md
+You can contact support by emailing support@xibomarketing.com

 **Further Support & Feedback**